 Section 3.
 Freedom to Participate in the Political Process

-The constitution and the law provide citizens the ability to choose their government in free and fair periodic elections based on universal and equal suffrage.
+The constitution and the law provide citizens the ability to choose their government in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.

 Elections and Political Participation